MurphyPone/murphypone.github.io/src/content/ml-4.md

 3. MC methods can _focus_ on small subsets of states to learn regions of special interest.

-MC methods follow a similar GPI process presented in Chapter 4, with the difference being avaluation of returns from a start state rather than computing values for each state from a model.
-MC methos focus on state-action values rather than state values alone, intermixing evaluation and improvement steps.
+MC methods follow a similar GPI process presented in Chapter 4, with the difference being evaluation of returns from a start state rather than computing values for each state from a model.
+MC methods focus on state-action values rather than state values alone, intermixing evaluation and improvement steps.

 The issue of maintaining sufficient exploration is resolved by assuming that episodes begin with state-action pairs randomly selected over all possibilities.

 On-policy methods commit to exploring and trying to find the best policy that still explores, whereas off-policy methods learn a deterministic optimal policy that may be unrelated to the policy being followed.
 Off-policy prediction refers to learning the value of a target policy from data generated by a distinct behavior policy based on importance sampling.

-- Ordinary importance sampling uses a simple average of weighted returns, and produces unbiased estimates but runs the risk of larger, potentiall infinit, variance,
+- Ordinary importance sampling uses a simple average of weighted returns, and produces unbiased estimates but runs the risk of larger, potentially infinite, variance,

 - Weighted importance sampling uses a weighted average and ensures finite variance (it's typically better).